 D380 - Email Marketing - Email Marketing examines the principles and techniques used to effectively manage email marketing campaigns.
 Email is used daily in both personal and business settings to communicate with others.
-In this course, learners will examine industry best practices of how to use email marketing as a digital strategy to achieve marketing goals.
-Learners will explore how to design an email marketing strategy, how to use email marketing for lead generation, how to design a lead nurture campaign, and how automation is used to manage email marketing distribution and campaigns.
+In this course, learners will examine industry best practices of how to use email marketing for lead generation, how to design a lead nurture campaign, and how automation is used to manage email marketing distribution and campaigns.
 This course provides learners with an opportunity to explore how effective email messages are crafted and distributed.
 Industry best practices will be explored and learners have the opportunity to complete the HubSpot Email Marketing certification to enhance marketability within the marketing profession.